-Westland District Council

-Destination Queenstown

 Lake Wānaka Tourism

+Our stakeholders

 Campers from our region, New Zealand, and overseas

 Residents' Associations and our communities

 Ministry of Business, Innovation and Employment

 Rental vehicle companies

 Camping lifestyle clubs

 Tourism businesses

 Holiday parks

 Trails Trusts

 Turning Strategy into Action

-Vision: the Strategy's overall goal, which will guide the Council's direction for the next five years
+Vision: the strategy's overall goal, which will guide the Council's direction for the next five years

-Principles: how we'll will behave along the way and the principles that will guide our decision making

-Goals: the high level, broad aims that we want to achieve over the life of the Strategy

-Objectives: the smart, measurable steps that we will take to achieve the goals

-Actions: the specific actions that need to occur so we can achieve our goals and ultimately realise our vision
+Principles: how we'll will behave along the way and the principles that will guide our decision making Goals: the high level, broad aims that we want to achieve over the life of the strategy Objectives: the smart, measurable steps that we will take to achieve the goals Actions: the specific actions that need to occur so we can achieve our goals and ultimately realise our vision The strategy's hierarchy is very similar to the structure used in the 2018 Strategy.

-The Strategy's hierarchy
+The strategy's hierarchy

-The Strategy's hierarchy is very similar to the structure used in the 2018 Strategy.

 Responsible Camping Strategy

 Vision

-"All campers who visit our region respect our environment, give back to our communities, and enjoy our beautiful landscapes sustainably."
+All campers who visit our region respect our environment, give back to our communities, and enjoy our beautiful landscapes sustainably.

-The concept of regenerative tourism will underpin all aspects of the Strategy.
-Our region's aoal in the Destination Management Plan is that all tourism is regenerative by 2030.
-Using this new method to shape a positive future for tourism, responsible camping will be managed in a way that aims to improve District's environmental, social, the cultural and economic wellbeing.
+A Regenerative Tourism Model, adapted from: www.thetourismspace.com/blog/supersixofbettertourism3 The concept of regenerative tourism will underpin all aspects of the strategy.
+Our region's goal in the Destination Management Plan is that all tourism is regenerative by 2030.
+Using this new method to shape a positive future for tourism, responsible camping will be managed in a way that aims to improve the district's environmental, social, cultural and economic wellbeing.
 If camping contributes to the above outcomes, we can ensure wellbeing is improved and camping is available for generations to come.

-Regenerative tourism opportunities will be available for campers to create a situation where the visitor economy is in service of, and adds value, to our District.
-We want campers to look after our District like it's their own.

-The Council, along with its partners and stakeholders, will create opportunities where campers can give back to our local communities by donating their time or money to important projects across the District.
-These projects will be contribute to the District's environment, social, cultural or economic wellbeing.
+Regenerative tourism opportunities will be available for campers to create a situation where the visitor economy is in service of, and adds value, to our district.
+We want campers to look after our district like it's their own.
+The Council, along with its partners and stakeholders, will create opportunities where campers can give back to our local communities by donating their time or money to important projects across the district.
+These projects will be contribute to the district's environment, social, cultural or economic wellbeing.
 Role of Council